 Several types of bee pests do their damage inside the actual hive.
 Here they consume resources and spread diseases that affect the entire colony.

+The amount of damage inflected varies.
 The presence of some of these pests place the colony at a high risk of failure.